tarikjaber/Explain-This/README.md

 It utilizes the ChatGPT API to generate explanations with one API request per search instead of a request for each group above.
 The response is streamed to the user as it is generated.

+## Features
+- Search for a topic
+- Select text to get explained
+- topic query parameter to prefill search

 ## Developing
 Clone the repository locally and install the dependencies: